Join us

 New Constellations exists to help people imagine and create better, more beautiful futures.

-We created New Constellations to hold and grow new, experimental spaces for people to examine the moment of upheaval we are living through, and to imagine and begin shaping the better futures we believe can emerge from it; futures in which humanity and the planet flourish together.
+We created New Constellations to hold new, experimental spaces for people to examine the moment of upheaval we are living through, and to imagine and begin to bring into being the better futures we believe can emerge from it; futures in which humanity and the planet flourish together.

 We take people and communities on immersive journeys of reflection and discovery, to examine the reality of the status quo, explore expansive possibilities for the future, and consider what true transformation will take at the levels of self, group and system.

-We work with communities of place (for example in Sheffield and Barrow-in-Furness), with communities of shared interest, with organisations and companies, and with thinkers, makers and doers at the cutting edge of their field (for example with the Yale World Fellows and our Bold Dreams for Our Future cohort of transformational leaders across the UK).
+We work with communities of place (for example in York, Sheffield and Barrow-in-Furness), with communities of shared interest (such as young people, and people working in fields of care and repair), with organisations and companies, and with thinkers, makers and doers at the cutting edge of their field (eg. the Yale World Fellows and our Bold Dreams cohort of transformational leaders across the UK).

 Our research finds and maps new constellations of hope and possibility – ideas, people and communities that shine light on the way ahead – and illuminates them through audio, writing, and other creative content and experiences.
-We are working to build and nurture our growing community, and to connect people within it.
+We seek to nurture and connect people across our community.

 New Constellations is a non-profit company limited by guarantee.
 We are located across the UK but working beyond our borders, and actively exploring new forms of organisation and governance.
 We are not seeking to build a new institution; we see this as a time-bound initiative, stepping in at this moment, and ready to step out when we are no longer needed.